 The Atlantic slave trade arose because Europeans were keen to make money from the newly discovered territories of the Americas.
 The native Indian population had been very much reduced and in some places almost wiped out by the Europeans and the survivors proved unsuited to the heavy labour they required.
 The transport of slaves from Africa seemed to provide the profit-hungry Europeans with an endless supply of labour.

-The Committee for the Abolition of the Slave trade was led by William Wilberforce, Granville Sharp and Thomas Clarkson.
+The Committee for the Abolition of the Slave trade was led by William Wilberforce, Granville Sharp and Thomas Clarkson, though many Black British people also participated in the abolition movement.
 Although the British took a leading role in abolishing the trade it should not be forgotten that for many years Britain had been the most active slave-trading nation of all.
 Many people made a lot of money from the trade and cities such as Bristol, London and Liverpool grew wealthy as a result of it.

 See for yourself